xiaoyu1998/web3.learning/README.md

 ## web3 and blockchain
-This repo records my source code reading notes of web3 and blockchain projects , If you got problems, Join this telegram group for help, https://t.me/+jj-rOk3eOf40NzM1.
+This repo records my reading notes of web3 and blockchain open source projects , If you got problems, You can add my telegram: @cactuslabs.